anisha2702/Fake_News_Detection_System/README.md

 ## 📧 Contact

-For questions or support, please open an issue or contact at your.email@example.com
+For questions or support, please open an issue or contact at anishakumari270205@gmail.com

 ---

-⭐ **Star this repo if you find it helpful!** ⭐